 Single Page Description: In order to facilitate the finding of appropriate referees for the manuscript, full-length papers should be accompanied by a separate single-page description.
 This description should answer the following question: What is the most closely related work by others and how does this work refer to your topic?
 Please list 3 references.

-Footnotes/Endnotes: The use of The Chicago Manual of Style is suggested as a guide.
+Footnotes/Endnotes: The use of The Vancouver Manual of Style is suggested as a guide.
 Authors may use either footnotes or endnotes in the paper.

 References: The references should be grouped in a section at the end of the text and should include: